-Strategies Recommendations 4a: Protect an identified employment area in Glendale Identify and plan for an Employment Area as required by the Growth Plan and other Provincial Policies Protect an identified employment area over the long term in Glendale Investigate the availability and opportunity for the creation of an employment incentive program to attract employers Create a branding plan for the employment area which features the prominent, premier location of the employment area in proximity to the airport, QEW and the international borders 4b: Create a policy framework for the creation of an innovation hub Work with the Technical Advisory Committee to create a strategy that will attract entrepreneurial businesses, start-ups and incubator/shared spaces that complement the Niagara College programs Investigate opportunities for promotion of agri-business 4c: Integrate Niagara College into the District, accommodate its expansion and create a focus with food/technology industries Investigate opportunities for connection between Niagara College and the employment area 4d: Prepare a tourism strategy Work with the Ontario Tourist Centre to integrate this resource into the Transit/Community Hub Work with the broader town and region and encourage work with Tourism Partnership of Niagara and the Chamber of Commerce to prepare a tourism strategy that will connect Glendale with the Niagara-on-the-Lake and encourage tourist offerings/events/activities within the District 4e: Work with the Niagara District Airport to identify synergies with Glendale, Niagara-on-the-Lake and Niagara Region Work with the Niagara District Airport, the local municipality and the other partners to prepare an Airport Strategy/ Master Plan to review connections and synergies between Glendale and the airport 4f: Create a branding strategy for the Employment Area Build off of the Niagara District Airport Strategy/Master Plan and create a branding/marketing strategy for the Glendale Employment Area.
-4g: Prepare a Commercial Lands Review to analyze the amount of commercial space that can be supported in the study area Complete the Commercial Land Review as part of the Secondary Plan to provide the rationale, background information and targeted engagement strategy for attraction of commercial uses.
+Strategies Recommendations 4a: Protect an identified employment area in Glendale Identify and plan for an Employment Area as required by the Growth Plan and other Provincial Policies Protect an identified employment area over the long term in Glendale Investigate the availability and opportunity for the creation of an employment incentive program to attract employers Create a branding plan for the employment area which features the prominent, premier location of the employment area in proximity to the airport, QEW and the international borders 4b: Create a policy framework for the creation of an innovation hub Work with the Technical Advisory Committee to create a strategy that will attract entrepreneurial businesses, start-ups and incubator/shared spaces that complement the Niagara College programs Investigate opportunities for promotion of agri-business 4c: Integrate Niagara College into the District, accommodate its expansion and create a focus with food/technology industries Investigate opportunities for connection between Niagara College and the employment area 4d: Prepare a tourism strategy Work with the Ontario Tourist Centre to integrate this resource into the Transit/Community Hub Recognizing the strong draw of Old Town, Niagara-on-th-Lake, work with Tourism Partnership of Niagara and the Chamber of Commerce to prepare a tourism strategy that will connect Glendale with the Niagara-on-the-Lake and encourage tourist offerings/events/activities within the District 4e: Work with the Niagara District Airport to identify synergies with Glendale, Niagara-on-the-Lake and Niagara Region Work with the Niagara District Airport, the local municipality and the other partners to prepare an Airport Strategy/ Master Plan to review connections and synergies between Glendale and the airport 4g: Provide flexible policy for the Outlet Collection of Niagara Complete the Commercial Land Review as part of the Secondary Plan to provide the rationale, background information and targeted engagement strategy for attraction of commercial uses.
 Actively engage with the major grocery store chains to attract a grocery store to the area.
 Consult with the owners of the Outlet Collection of Niagara to determine the long-term vision for the outlet mall and if flexible policy framework would assist in achieving this vision 4h: Investigate opportunities for private sector sponsoring (naming rights) to offset the costs of community facilities